rubocode/frontier.nvim/doc/design/strategy.md

 This is simply indirection via an interface.
-However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions, especially in dynamic language su=ch as _Lua_.
+However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions, especially in dynamic language such as _Lua_.

 We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight